Quick Start

 brew tap drpedapati/tap && brew install sciclaw

-Step 2 — Onboard
+Step 2 — Initialize (app or onboard)

 Step 3 — Doctor